JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 #### Fretboard
 - Add option to display interval instead of note in the scales #DONE [Screen Orientation Docs](https://docs.expo.dev/versions/latest/sdk/screen-orientation/)
-- When rotating the phone, the notes/interval should rotate
+- When rotating the phone, the notes/interval should rotate #DONE
+- Manual rotate notes button

 #### Triads
 - For triads we can show the different positions of each chord, this will not vary much between tracks.
 I will also need to research what triads are.
 Alright so i can display the possible triad shapes for each chord in the key #Research